 Policy regarding Academic Programs requesting additional evaluation materials

 Interns at the University of Missouri-Kansas City Counseling Center receive ongoing evaluative feedback from supervisors throughout the training year.
 These evaluations are comprehensive in nature, and are based on our program's training model, philosophy, goals, objectives, and competencies.
-At least two times per year the Internship Training Director sends the intern's Academic Training Director a letter summarizing the intern's performance to date along with a copy of the supervisors’ evaluation of the intern.
+At least two times per year the Internship Training Coordinator sends the intern's Academic Training Director a letter summarizing the intern's performance to date along with a copy of the supervisors’ evaluation of the intern.
 Therefore, if you are enrolled in an academic training program that requires additional training contracts and/or evaluations, these will NOT be completed by the University of Missouri-Kansas City Counseling Center training staff.
 Your program may choose to use the data from the University of Missouri-Kansas City Counseling Center’s evaluations to complete their own forms.
-You are strongly encouraged to consult with your Director of Clinical Training or the University of Missouri-Kansas City Counseling Center Training Director if you have questions about this policy.
+You are strongly encouraged to consult with your Director of Clinical Training or the University of Missouri-Kansas City Counseling Center Training Coordinator if you have questions about this policy.